 subscriptionNewSPMediumTimerIndicator – if supported by the Service Provider SOA

 New service provider SOA issues M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Create by Second SOA (Old Service Provider) with Authorization to Port

 In this scenario, the new service provider has already issued its request causing the subscriptionVersionNPAC to be created.
 The old service provider is now following with its own create action authorizing the port.